openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 # Dynamic-Length Item
 So far during this course, we have only explored data items that have a fixed length.
 In other words, you need to define the length you need for each data type.
 But in this section, we will explore a fairly new concept in Enterprise COBOL - dynamic-length items.

-Enterprise COBOL v6.3 supports dynamic-length items, which are items whose logical length might change at runtime.
+Starting from Enterprise COBOL v6.3 dynamic-length items, which are items whose logical length might change at runtime, are supported.

 ## Dynamic-Length Elementary Items